 Knowing how to cook wild game in a way that converts even the hardiest herbivores takes time and curiosity.
-For Crabtree, she taught herself through reading cookbooks and simply looking at photos.
+Crabtree taught herself through reading cookbooks and simply looking at photos.
 “For me, a recipe is a way to get started.
 It’s how I lay the foundation.
 Then, you can tune it to your palette.”
-Her go-to dishes include any type of Mexican-American cuisine: tacos, fajitas and enchiladas.
+Her go-to dishes include Mexican-American cuisine: tacos, fajitas, and enchiladas.

 Other advice?
-Take online cooking classes to get an idea of how to cut, slice and prepare things.
+Take online cooking classes to understand how to cut, slice, and prepare things.
 Learn how to sear properly.
 Most of all, cook the dishes that you like to eat.
-But for anyone who has ever cooked or eaten wild game, they know that it presents some unique culinary challenges.
+But anyone who has cooked or eaten wild game knows it presents some unique culinary challenges.

-“Wild game has a different flavor than store-bought meat, and you have to figure out how to cook it.
+“Wild game has a different flavor than store-bought meat, and you must figure out how to cook it.
 There’s typically no fat in wild game, so you have to add it,” she says.
 “Olive oil is what I like to use.
-I’ll marinade the meat first with oil, and then brush a little on the steaks while they cook on the grill.
-It adds just a little bit of flavor and, most importantly, fat.”
+I’ll marinade the meat with oil and then brush a little on the steaks while they cook on the grill.
+It adds a little flavor and, most importantly, fat.”

 And then there’s the taste.
-Newcomers and old-timers alike can be put off by a “gamey” taste to the meat.
-In some cases the gaminess simply refers to the unfamiliar flavor of wild game, but other times it refers to the meat tasting a little, shall we say, off.
+A “gamey” taste can put off newcomers and old-timers alike.
+In some cases, the gaminess refers to the unfamiliar flavor of wild game, but other times it refers to the meat tasting a little, shall we say, off.

-To keep the gamey taste out of the game, hunters have to take proper care of their meat in the field.
+To keep the gamey taste out of the game, hunters must take proper care of their meat in the field.
 Because Crabtree likes to hunt the warm, sometimes hot, falls of the desert southwest, getting the meat cooled immediately after the shot is essential, she says.
-To do this, Crabtree skins the animal, breaks it down into manageable pieces and hangs the quarters in game bags in the shade.
+To do this, Crabtree skins the animal, breaks it down into manageable pieces, and hangs the quarters in game bags in the shade.
 If she needs to leave the meat outside overnight, the cool night air will circulate around the quarters, helping to cool them down.
-Once back at the truck, she puts them in pre-cooled coolers, taking care to keep the meat as dry as possible.
+Once back at the truck, she puts them in pre-cooled coolers, keeping the meat as dry as possible.
 At home, she will dry-age the meat in the refrigerator for 7-10 days to help break down the enzymes and tenderize it.